underwatergrasshopper/CrossWindowKeyStrokeSender/README.md

 ## Usage Examples

 ### Example 1
-Sends three chains of messages to empty notepad window.
-Sended text is encoded in UTF16 and each message in chain have 5 second delay.
+Sends three chains of text messages to empty notepad window.
+Sended text is encoded in UTF16 and each message in chain have 5 seconds delay.
 ```c++
 using namespace CWKSS;